ansys/actions/doc/source/migrations/doc_changelog_setup.rst

         # labeled - when labels are added to PR
         types: [opened, reopened, synchronize, edited, labeled]

-At the bottom of ``.github/workflows/label.yml``, add the following lines for the changelog action:
+At the end of the ``.github/workflows/label.yml`` file, add the following lines for the changelog action:

 .. code:: yaml